mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/version-policy/index.md

 Support for Experimental components is provided on a Standard level, Severity 4 basis only.

+This software is provided "as is" and without any express or implied warranties including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.

 ## Supported Kommander Versions

 The following chart identifies which version of Konvoy supports which version of Kommander.